Magnetic nanodrug delivery in non-Newtonian blood flows: Results and discussion

-Having demonstrated that the non-Newtonian models are more realistic, we now aim to find a value of the magnetic force $F_0$ capable of driving all the particles to the lower wall of the vessel, for the same artery length and radius than the previous simulations and in a time-window $<60$\,s.
-In Figures~\ref{fig:Carreau_F8-13} and \ref{fig:Ellis_F8-13} we show how increasing the magnetic force to $F_0 = 8 \times 10^{-13}$\,N is enough to attract all particles to the vessel wall in the specified time window: after approximately 40s the concentration is negligible.
-Furthermore, looking at the velocity profiles in Figures~\ref{fig:Carreau_F8-13}-\ref{fig:Ellis_F8-13} (top panels) we observe how the particles near the vessel wall experience a much smaller drag force with respect to those at the center of the vessel (i.e., the horizontal component of the velocity is smaller near the wall than at the center) and, therefore, will react strongly to the magnetic force and deviate from the typical parabolic behaviour of the fluid.
+Having demonstrated that the non-Newtonian models are more realistic, we now aim to find a value of the magnetic force $F_0$ capable of driving the same number of particles to the lower wall of the vessel as the Newtonian fluid, for the same capillary vessel length and radius as in previous simulations.
+For doing so, we analyse the average particle flux crossing the lower vessel wall as a function of time, which is computed using $c\vert_{y=-R}$ via

-An important aspect for drug delivery applications is the number of particles that will cross the artery wall, which will depend on the evolution of the concentration of the particles at the wall (for a given magnetic force) as well as on the wall permeability.
-In Figure~\ref{fig:flux_boundary}a, we show the evolution of the concentration at the wall, $c|_{y=-R}$, using the Ellis model for the case $F_0 = 8 \times 10^{-13}$ N and $\kappa=1\times10^{-4}$\,m/s.
-The concentration profiles show that the number of particles at the boundary decreases with time and confirms that after about 40\,s the particle concentration at the boundary is negligible (for $t=44.56$\,s the concentration peak is $<0.01$\,mol/m$^3$).
-In Figure~\ref{fig:flux_boundary}b, we show the average particle flux crossing the artery wall as a function of time for several permeability values, which is computed using $c|_{y=-R}$ via

-Taking as a reference the case $\kappa=1\times10^{-4}$\,m/s, we observe that the flux crossing the boundary initially increases until $t=5$\,s due to the injection of particles (note the small kink indicates the end of particle injection).
-The subsequent peak, at around 35\,s corresponds to the time when the attenuated concentration peak observed in the snapshots from Figures~\ref{fig:Carreau_F8-13}-\ref{fig:Ellis_F8-13} (see transition from $t=30$\,s to $t=40$\,s) crosses the boundary.
-After this, the particle flux starts to decrease rapidly.